 All items must be suitable for a family audience.

 You are responsible for ensuring that everyone associated with your unit is aware of ALL procedures, rules and contract requirements.

-FEES & PAYMENT IN ADVANCE – Entry fees are as follows: $15 for non-profit organizations, $175 for a Maple Grove Business, $225 for a non-Maple Grove business, and $175 for political units.
+FEES & PAYMENT IN ADVANCE – Entry fees are as follows: $15 for non-profit organizations, $175 for a Maple Grove Business, $225 for a non-Maple Grove business and $175 for political units.
 Entry fee must be paid within stated timeframe once participant has received communication of acceptance into the parade.
-For non-profit groups only – your parade fee can be returned after the event if you provide a minimum of 6 volunteers for parade clean up or another Maple Grove Days event.
-If you interested in this option, indicate this on your parade application.
+For non-profit groups only – Your parade fee can be returned after the event if you provide a minimum of 6 volunteers for parade clean up or another Maple Grove Days event.
+If you are interested in this option, indicate this on your parade application.

 MUSICAL UNITS – Must adhere to the Performance Act of 1976 concerning copyright laws for music performed or played.
 Please limit your performance time to 2 minutes.
 We must be informed on your application if you intend to play music.

 INSURANCE – Each unit should have liability insurance.
 If not, you must sign the waiver of liability.
 Participant acknowledges MGCO does not maintain insurance covering the participant’s property and it is the sole responsibility of the participant to obtain business interruption and property damage insurance covering any and all losses by participant.
 Please provide MGCO with a copy of Insurance Binder, Certificate of Insurance (naming MGCO and the City of Maple Grove as additional insured) or sign the waiver of responsibility.

 REFUNDS – Refund of parade fees will be granted with written notice of cancellation postmarked by the end of May.
 No other refunds will be issued for any reason including inclement weather cancellation.

 UNIT LOCATION – MGCO makes no promises as to the location of the participant’s unit in the line-up and reserves the right to change location of unit if necessary.